RobinBuschmann/express-controllers/README.md

 app.get('/:version/users', (req, res, next) => req.controller.getUsers(req, res, next));
 app.get('/:version/users/:id', (req, res, next) => req.controller.getUser(req, res, next));
-/* ... */
 ```

-## Defining routes directly in controllers when using TypeScript
+## Defining routes directly in controllers with TypeScript
 With TypeScript you're able to define the routes of its corresponding route handlers directly in the controller class
 of these handlers.
+Therefore annotations come into play.

 ### Configuration
 To use this feature, you need to install `reflect-metadata` and need to set some flags in your `tsconfig.json`: